-The COL Secondary Ash Pond is a zero liquid discharge impoundment, which has a pump house that is no longer in use.
+The COL Secondary Ash Pond is operated as a zero liquid discharge impoundment, which has a pump house that is no longer in use.
+The pipe which connects the two impoundments was inspected on September 15, 2020 by Hard Hat Services and no changes were observed since Revision 0 of this Report.